No BS Czech: Dative Case

 Pro tip:

-Dative with VerbsBack to top
+Dative Case with VerbsBack to top

 There are some verbs that, if used with a noun, this noun must take dative case.
-For example:

 You can easily say instead, "Nebezpečí hrozí Davidovi" - it means the same thing!
-Both are grammatically correct and will be understood.

 The difference is in the emphasis: